hashicorp/packer/website/source/docs/post-processors/ucloud-import.html.md

 -   `private_key` - (string) This is the UCloud private key.
 It must be provided, but it can also be sourced from the `UCLOUD_PRIVATE_KEY` environment variable.

 -   `project_id` - (string) This is the UCloud project id.
-It must be provided, but it can also be sourced from the `UCLOUD_PROJECT_ID` environment variables.
+It must be provided, but it can also be sourced from the `UCLOUD_PROJECT_ID` environment variable.

 -   `region` - (string) This is the UCloud region.
 It must be provided, but it can also be sourced from the `UCLOUD_REGION` environment variable.